salehas222/experimentation_uplift_testing/README.md

 # experimentation_uplift_testing
 ### Introduction
 Form Feb 2019 to April 2019, Chip's location has been changed for three trail store 77, 86, 88.
-Goal of the project is to find out the control store and trail store with control store based on below three matrics.
+Goal of the project is to find out the control store and trail store with control store based on below three matrices.
 * Monthly sales of the store
 * Monthly average number of customer
 * Average transaction per customer